Azure-Samples/ms-identity-python-on-behalf-of/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. In the 'DjangoUI' sub-folder, copy the file named `production.env` and rename it to `development.env`.
+1. In the 'DjangoUI' sub-folder, open the `DjangoUI\development.env` file.
-1. Open the `DjangoUI\development.env` file.
-1. Find the key `CLIENT_ID` and replace the existing value with the application ID (clientId) of `Python Django Web App` app copied from the Azure portal.
+2. Find the key `CLIENT_ID` and replace the existing value with the application ID (clientId) of `Python Django Web App` app copied from the Azure portal.
-1. Find the key `CLIENT_SECRET` and replace the existing value with the key you saved during the creation of `Python Django Web App` copied from the Azure portal.
+3. Find the key `CLIENT_SECRET` and replace the existing value with the key you saved during the creation of `Python Django Web App` copied from the Azure portal.
-1. Find the key `DJANGO_SECRET_KEY` and replace the existing value with Secret Key Generated By Python Django Framework.
+4. Find the key `DJANGO_SECRET_KEY` and replace the existing value with a Secret Key.
-1. Find the key `AUTHORITY` and replace the existing value with https://login.microsoftonline.com/ReplaceWithTenantID.
+5. Find the key `AUTHORITY` and replace the `ReplaceWithTenantID` portion with the tenant Id value that you obtained from the portal.
-1. Find the key `SCOPE` and replace the existing value with api://flaskapi/.default.
+6. Find the key `SCOPE` and replace the `Flask_API_Client_ID` portion of the existing value with with the client ID of the Flask app that you had copied from that portal in the previous section.
-1. Find the key `API_SCOPE` and replace the existing value with api://flaskapi/Subscriptions.Read.
+7. Find the key `API_SCOPE` and replace the `Flask_API_Client_ID` portion of the existing value with with the client ID of the Flask app that you had copied from that portal in the previous section.

 #### Configure Known Client Applications for service (Python Flask Web API)